Andy-EOS/Monzo-Google-Sheets/README.md

 4. Populate and run the 'setInitial()' function and run it.
 Allow the permissions.

-5.In the OAUTH file run the 'returnURL()' function.
+5. In the OAUTH file run the 'returnURL()' function.
 When it finished go View---> Logs.
 Copy then entire URL into a new browser tab.

 6. You should end up at a Monzo auth screen, follow the instructions there.